Rhodesian Bush War: Escalation of the war (1977)

 To disrupt FRELIMO's hold on Mozambique, the Rhodesian Central Intelligence Organisation helped to create and support an insurgency movement within Mozambique.
 This guerrilla group, known as RENAMO, battled with FRELIMO even as Rhodesian forces fought the ZANLA within Mozambique.

-In May 1978, 50 civilians were killed in crossfire between Marxist militants and the Rhodesian military, the greatest number of civilians killed in an engagement until then.
-In July Patriotic Front members killed 39 black civilians and the Rhodesian government killed 106 militants.
+In May 1978, 50 civilians were killed in crossfire between Marxist militants and the Rhodesian military, the most civilians killed in an engagement until then.
+In July, Patriotic Front members killed 39 black civilians and the Rhodesian government killed 106 militants.
 By mid-1978, black nationalist guerrillas had killed nearly 40 Christian missionaries.
 Seven white Catholic missionaries were killed by guerrillas at St. Paul's Mission, Musami on 6 February 1977.
 In the single worst attack on missionaries, 12 British missionaries and their children were killed in the Vumba massacre on 23 June 1978.

 On 4 November 1978, Walls said 2,000 Patriotic Front militants had been persuaded to defect and fight for the Rhodesian Security Forces.
 In December 1978, a ZANLA unit penetrated the outskirts of Salisbury and fired a volley of rockets and incendiary device rounds into the main oil storage depot.
 The storage tanks burned for five days, giving off a column of smoke that could be seen 80 mi away.
 Half a million barrels of petroleum product—a quarter of Rhodesia's fuel—was destroyed.

 In 1978, 450 ZANLA militants entered from Mozambique and attacked the town of Umtali.
 At the time, ZANU said the militants were women, an unusual characteristic, but in 1996 Joyce Mujuru said the vast majority involved were men and ZANU concocted the story to make Western organisations believe women were involved in the fighting.
-In retaliation for these acts, the Rhodesian Air Force bombed guerrilla camps 125 mi inside Mozambique, using 'fatigued' Canberra B2 aircraft and Hawker Hunters – actively, but clandestinely, supported by several of the more capable Canberra B(I)12 aircraft of the South African Air Force.
-A number of joint-force bomber raids on guerrilla encampments and assembly areas in Mozambique and Zambia were mounted in 1978, and extensive air reconnaissance and surveillance of guerrilla encampments and logistical build-up was carried out by the South African Air Force on behalf of the RhAF.
+In retaliation for these acts, the Rhodesian Air Force bombed guerrilla camps 125 mi inside Mozambique, using Canberra B2 aircraft and Hawker Hunters—actively, but clandestinely, supported by several of the more capable Canberra B(I)12 aircraft of the South African Air Force.
+Joint-force bomber raids on guerrilla encampments and assembly areas in Mozambique and Zambia were mounted in 1978, and extensive air reconnaissance and surveillance of guerrilla encampments and logistical build-up was carried out by the South African Air Force on behalf of the RhAF.